Biological and chemical warfare

 Unlike nuclear weapons, which require rare materials and complex engineering, biological and chemical weapons can be developed at a comparatively low cost, placing them within the reach of most or all states as well as organized non-state actors.
 Chemical and biological weapons carry various levels of risk.
 Toxic chemicals could be aerosolized or placed into water supplies, eventually contaminating an entire region.
 Biological weapons possess greater catastrophic potential, as released pathogens might spread worldwide, and cause a pandemic.

 Recent developments in synthetic biology and genetic engineering are of particular concern.
 The normal evolution of most highly lethal pathogens ensures that they will fail to spread far before killing their host.
 Technology, however, has the potential to break this correlation, and create both highly lethal and highly infectious agents.
 Such pathogens could be released accidentally from a lab, or intentionally released in large population centres.
 Current trends towards more open knowledge sharing can both contribute to and mitigate such risks.
+The COVID-19 pandemic – while not an engineered pathogen release – has shown us the existential and economic consequences such a pandemic can cause.

 "Unlike nuclear weapons, which require rare materials and complex engineering, biological and chemical weapons can be developed at a comparatively low cost."